koyote/fetegeo_web/README.md

 ```
   The processed PostgreSQL import files can be found in ```import/```.
   If the Osmosis task has already been run, the database import script can be run without arguments to do a simple database import from the files inside ```import/```.
+  ###WARNING
+  The importer might take hours on a large dataset due to the database postprocessing commands.

 ##Usage
-fetegeo_web can be started like any other Django application, either locally with ```python manage.py runserver 8000``` or using WSGI plugins and a webserver like Apache or Nginx.
+fetegeo_web can be started like any other Django application, either locally with ```python manage.py runserver``` or using WSGI plugins and a webserver like Apache or Nginx.

 ##Licence